afafore1/GraphGUI/README.md

 - Right click to remove vertex
 - Middle click to move vertex around
 - Double click to choose start vertex and destination vertex (Colors and label will be updated).
+- Click dropdown to choose what you wish to do